-Online gaming industry - additional information
+Online gambling industry - additional information

 Online gaming, or gambling, is the wagering of something of value, usually money, on the outcome of an event or game using the internet.
 Online gaming includes such activities as poker, casinos (where people can play traditional casino games, like roulette or blackjack, but online), sports betting, bingo and lotteries.
 Of these, casino games and sports betting make up the largest share of the market.
-The market volume of online gaming was forecasted to reach 56.05 billion U.S. dollars in 2018, more than doubling since 2009.
+The market volume of online gaming was forecasted to reach 51.96 billion U.S. dollars in 2018, more than doubling since 2009.

 Land-based gambling is split into roughly the same categories as online gaming.
 Perhaps the most commonly associated activity with gambling is visiting casinos.
-In a spring 2015 survey by Nielsen Scarborough, almost 78 million Americans admitted to having visited a casino in the past 12 months.
+In a spring 2016 survey by Nielsen Scarborough, almost 83 million Americans admitted to having visited a casino in the past 12 months.